Sexual offences explained

 The Act makes it an offence for any male or female to penetrate the vagina or anus of another person without their consent.
 The offence is committed where the penetration is by a part of the body (for example, a finger) or anything else (for example, a bottle) for sexual intent.

-Section 3 of the Act makes it an offence for any male or female to intentionally touch another person sexually without his or her consent.
+Section 3 of the Act makes it an offence for any male or female to intentionally touch another person sexually without their consent.
 A person found guilty of sexual assault could be sent to prison for a maximum of ten years.

 Causing sexual activity without consent

-It is an offence to cause or encourage another person to engage in sexual activity without his or her consent.
+It is an offence to cause or encourage another person to engage in sexual activity without their consent.
 If penetration is involved then a person found guilty of this offence could be sent to prison for life.
 If no penetration is involved then a person found guilty of this offence could be sent to prison for up to ten years.

 What does ‘consent’ mean?